 The HPRU in Modelling and Health Economics synergistically combines the complementary strengths of the three largest and most diverse teams of infectious disease modellers in the UK.

-The partnership brings Public Health England's Colindale and Porton teams together with the Departments of Infectious Disease Epidemiology at Imperial College and LSHTM across four research themes, to deliver a step change in research capacity available for health protection modelling.
+The partnership brings UKHSA's Colindale and Porton teams together with the Departments of Infectious Disease Epidemiology at Imperial College and LSHTM across four research themes, to deliver a step change in research capacity available for health protection modelling.

 Management and governance

-The Unit is guided by a management group which consists of the Unit Director, the PHE lead, the HPRU Manager, and theme leads from Imperial College, LSHTM, and Public Health England.
+The Unit is guided by a management group which consists of the Unit Director, the UKHSA lead, the HPRU Manager, and theme leads from Imperial College, LSHTM, and UKHSA.
 This group is in turn advised by an Independent Advisory Board.